1969 Detroit Lions season

 The 1969 Detroit Lions season was the 40th season in franchise history.
-The Lions enjoyed their best season in seven years, and their first winning campaign since 1964 by finishing in second place in the NFL Central Division with a solid 9–4–1 record led by a stingy defense that only allowed 188 total points on the season.
-However, the Lions still failed to qualify for the postseason for the 12th straight season.
+They enjoyed their best season in seven years, and their first winning campaign since 1964, by finishing in second place in the NFL Central Division with a solid 9–4–1 record led by a stingy defense that only allowed 188 total points on the season.
+However, the Lions still failed to qualify for the postseason, for the 12th straight season.
 The Lions were the only team to lose to the Pittsburgh Steelers, doing so in week 1 of the season.
 Pittsburgh lost their remaining 13 games.
-The loss to the Steelers proved costly to the Lions as it served as a big blow to their playoff hopes.
+The loss to the Steelers proved costly to the Lions, as it served as a big blow to their playoff hopes.